Panasonic Aircon Owner's Guide

 Heavy coil fouling

-When standard servicing has been skipped or delayed, Panasonic coils can develop heavy fouling that restricts both heat exchange and condensate drainage.
-A chemical overhaul — a deep chemical clean — restores cooling performance and drainage flow.
-This is not a fault in the traditional sense, but it is a common trigger for service calls where the owner assumes the unit is failing when it actually needs a thorough clean.
+When standard servicing has been skipped or delayed, Panasonic coils can develop heavy fouling that restricts heat exchange and condensate drainage.
+A chemical overhaul is a deep clean that restores cooling and drainage flow.
+It is not a fault in the traditional sense, but it often explains why an owner thinks the unit is failing when it just needs a proper clean.

-The repair-or-replace decision depends on the specific fault and the age of the system.
-Panasonic units typically last eight to twelve years in Singapore's climate with regular maintenance — a range that reflects differences in usage intensity, installation quality, and servicing consistency.
+The repair-or-replace call depends on the specific fault and the age of the system.
+Panasonic units in Singapore typically last eight to twelve years with regular maintenance.
+The range reflects how hard the unit runs, how well it was installed, and how often it is serviced.

-The repair-vs-replace calculation for Panasonic follows a familiar pattern: compressor or board failure past eight to ten years usually favours replacement, while sensor and drainage fixes remain cost-effective at any age.
+The repair-vs-replace pattern for Panasonic is familiar.
+Compressor or board failure past eight to ten years usually favours replacement.
+Sensor and drainage fixes stay cost-effective at any age.
 A well-maintained CS/CU split in a bedroom can reach ten years with only minor repairs.
 The same system in a living room running twelve hours a day may need major work by year seven.

 How Panasonic compares to Daikin

-Some of the most common Panasonic service calls are for issues that can be checked in two minutes.
-Before booking a visit, run through these — they will either solve the problem or give the technician useful information when you call.
+Some Panasonic service calls start with checks you can do in two minutes.
+Run through these first so you either solve the simple issue or give the technician useful information.

 Unit not cooling